Vedika-Agrawal/CarRentalApp/README.md

 Designed a Car rental System to simulate the common features of rent a car.
-This is a console based software  programm in C-language.
+This is a console based software  program in C-language.
 ## Documentation